MAGICGrants/so-simple-theme/_posts/blog/2023-04-24-Special-Election-for-MAGIC-Monero-Fund-MajesticBank.md

 **We are looking for new MAGIC Monero Fund committee candidates for this special election.**

 MajesticBank's term was initially supposed to last two years, ending in January 2025.
-The elected committee member will sever the remainder of this term.
+The elected committee member will serve the remainder of this term.

 ## Appy as a Committee Fund Member